10 foods you can grow in your house or garden

 What's on this page?

-First things first, we'd like to point out you don't need to have a lush green garden to grow all sorts of tasty delights for you and your flatmates.
+First things first, you don't need to have a lush green garden to grow all sorts of tasty delights for you and your flatmates.

 A little bit of space on a window sill will work just fine for small things like herbs, lettuce and cress, and you can grow smaller veg like tomatoes in plant pots in the kitchen.